Testing the USB2Rig Interface with Direwolf

 Digital interfaces are incredibly useful in modern amateur radio.
 They allow radios to communicate with computers and smartphones for modes like FT8, RTTY, Winlink, and APRS.
 One of the most well-known compact interfaces in this category is the DigiRig Mobile.

-Recently I came across a device called USB2Rig, which appears to be a near-identical clone of the DigiRig concept.
-Curious about how well it works, I decided to try it with APRS using my Android Tablet and the APRSdroid application.
+Recently, I came across a device called USB2Rig, which appears to be a near-identical clone of the DigiRig concept.
+Curious about how well it works, I decided to try it with APRS using my Mini-PC and Direwolf.

 π What is USB2Rig?